-- Truth Be Told Quotes

 It’s not ok to just invade someone’s personal space.
 Slow down and ask.
 Consider the other person’s perspective and feelings.
 Then respect their answer without emotional manipulation.
 Sex should never be a bargaining tool.
 And if the person can’t respond and have that conversation coherently— back off and help them to safety.

 If you’re feeling pressed, make your feelings known— loud and clear.
-And if the other person doesn’t like it?
+If the other person doesn’t like it?
 Too bad for them.
 Walk away.
 You are worth standing up for.
 You have power to change your physical and emotional situation.
 Give yourself respect even if the other person doesn’t.

 Of course there are a lot of examples of abuse that this quote doesn’t apply to.
-But there are many situations in which this quote can help teens remember they are empowered to make choices that protect their own emotional and physical well being.
-They have the capacity to treat others with respect and to have positive relationships.
+But there are many situations in which this quote can help young adults remember they are empowered to make choices that protect their emotional and physical well being.
+They have the capacity to treat others with respect and to set boundaries for positive relationships.
 And sometimes we all need the reminder that we are worthy of respect.